×

 When we asked expats what advice they would give a foreigner before buying a property in Sweden, they said...

 "Yes, foreigners are allowed to own property in Sweden.
 Non-residents of Sweden are allowed to purchase property in the country, however, they must obtain permission from the Swedish Tax Agency before they can do so.
 This permission is usually granted if the buyer can prove that they have sufficient financial resources to purchase the property.
-Additionally, foreign buyers must also register with the Swedish Land Registry and pay a transfer tax," explained one person living in Sweden.
+Additionally, foreign buyers must also register with the Swedish Land Registry and pay a transfer tax," said one foreigner living in Sweden.

 What appliances are typically included in a rental?